robertocarroll/robertocarroll/about/cv/index.md

 <section id="summary">
 	<a class="anchor" id="top"></a>
 ## Writer, designer and programmer
 Working on the web since 2000.
-Loves

-accessible design, optimizing flows, content testing, writing style guides, and inerface writing.
 </section>

 <section id="experience">